danielhood/rooms2/README.md

 # Rooms II
-Web UI vesrion of rooms text adventure supporting multiple concurrent users.
-The frontend is an Angular web app and the backend is a set of rest services implmented in Go.
+Web UI version of the Rooms text adventure supporting multiple concurrent users.
+The front-end is an Angular web app and the backend is a set of rest services implmented in Go.

 ## Goals